5 Experiencing Your Future

 If that sounds like you, it is worth applying for GSoC.

-5.3.7 Voluntary experience
+5.3.7 Voluntary Experience

 Experience as a section on your CV usually means paid work.
-However, experience in the context of this chapter means anything where you can show you’ve been part of a team, taken responsibility for something or tried to make the world a better place somehow, see figure 5.10.
+However, experience in the context of this chapter means anything where you can show you’ve been part of a team, taken responsibility for something or tried to make the world a better place somehow, see figure 5.12.
 These include:

 • Volunteering: Doing voluntary work is a great way to pick up new skills